Hedging in trading explained

 What is hedging in trading?

-Hedging is when you open opposite trades in the same market.
-For example, going long and short at the same time to try to reduce risk.
+Hedging is when you open opposite positions to try to reduce risk.
+At Topstep, hedging occurs when a trader holds opposite positions across different accounts in the same market.
+For example, being long in one account and short in another at the same time.

 Does the TopstepX platform allow hedging?

 No. Hedging isn’t allowed on TopstepX.
-If you try to place a trade that creates a hedge, you’ll see a pop-up warning.
-It’s there to help you slow down, think through your plan, and make a real trading decision.
+If hedging occurs, you may see a pop-up warning and, in some cases, a countdown to resolve it.
+It’s there to help you slow down, think through your plan, and build habits you can carry into Live markets.

 You might also be interested in